 5. DO NOT SHARE YOUR LOCATION

-Most apps does not require your location details.
+Most apps do not require your location details.
 Turning it OFF does not impact much for the apps, it may be a good privacy opt-in for a user.

 Settings > Apps > App icon >Permissions > Location